Welcome to the Department of Human Ecology!

 To enhance the human condition through education, service, and research, related to basic human needs for food, clothing, and shelter, and the well-being of children, families, consumers, and communities.

-Chair, Dept. of Human Ecology
+Chair, Department of Human Ecology

 If you have found your way here, you want to know why you should choose a major in our department or why you should choose YSU over a similar program at another university.
 I have one answer: